 • Missing or invalid invoices.
 Reg 111 claims are held to the same evidential standard as normal input-tax claims.
 Missing supplier VAT numbers, illegible invoices, and email-receipt screenshots without a formal VAT invoice all fail.

 • Intention mismatch.
-A pre-registration cost claimed as taxable but supported by documentation suggesting an exempt or non-business intention (a feasibility study commissioned for a let-to-rent project, where the developer's VAT registration is triggered by a separate commercial activity).
+A cost claimed as taxable but supported by documentation suggesting an exempt or non-business intention (a feasibility study commissioned for a let-to-rent project, where your VAT registration is triggered by a separate commercial activity).
 HMRC tests intention against contemporaneous documents, not retrospective claims.

 Authorities Cited